balavenkatesh3322/Technical-Knowledge-Assistant/docs/project-proposal.md

   - Monitor performance, update knowledge base, explore LLM fine-tuning.

 ## 9. Call to Action
-The Technical Knowledge Assistant will transform how Ramboll’s engineers access information, driving productivity, quality, and innovation.
+The Technical Knowledge Assistant will transform how company’s engineers access information, driving productivity, quality, and innovation.
 We seek your support to advance development, deploy the system, and realize its full potential.
 Contact us to discuss, demo the prototype, or address questions.